50 years of Volumatic

 Today, Volumatic prides itself in being a leader in cash handling solutions across the globe and also and expert in the cash handling industry we know and love.

-To celebrate this momentous birthday, we've released a video featuring our employees, discussing our history, recent successes and the future:
+To celebrate our momentous birthday, we've released a video featuring our employees, discussing our history, recent successes and the future:

 Looking back to our cash roots, we've also taken a look back at how much things cost back in 1972 (one to show your kids!), along with some interesting cash facts from the last 50 years...